There are three basic types of filters:

 filter tank suddenly cracking by rapidly increasing pressure within

+the tank.
 Air is easily released by opening the pressure

 release valve and allowing the air to escape.
 When a steady stream